bploeckelman/cs537-project5/README.txt

 We also had a mutex called filelistlock that covered our list of indexed files (we used this list for advanced search).

+Notes:

 Something to note is that we used a scanner, indexer threads, and the main thread handles searching, however we also create a thread named collect_thread that joins indexer threads in the background and sets the variable indexcomplete to 1 when all the indexer threads have completed.

+The Makefile has a line commented out that calls a script listgen.sh that itself calls the command find ./dir_name -type f > list_name and we were unsure whether or not you wanted that in the Makefile as it may overwrite the list of files you are going to test our code on.